atomsfat/ticket-machine/implementation/java/api-server/Readme.md

   ```
  To understand how the venue endpoint works, you have to open up three different directories.

- Instead of this, the project is organized around features.
+ Instead of this, the project is being organized around features.
 It makes understanding a lot easier:

  * Features
    ```